Hello minions! Er, readers!

 And if you can – I wouldn’t recommend it.

-I’ve demonstrated, a bit, how I do this craft, how I remember standards in my own villains.
 Let’s end with a writing exercise – try to either create a new villain with specific standards, or discover the standards of a current villain – or add them.
 Consider everything from environmentalism or membership with PETA (which would automatically give your villain extra villain points too) to what we’ve already discussed with abhorrence of certain actual criminal behavior.
 Maybe your villain supports building more parks for kids or more after-school activities that keep them out of trouble because he knows it’s too late for him, but he can prevent other children from going through what he went through.
 Maybe he helps run a homeless shelter because he remembers his time with his parents, trying to seek somewhere to stay for the night, being turned away, and he has a soft spot there.
 We see all too often the hero dash across the street to save the kid from an oncoming car – why not see the villain do that?
 After all, evil has standards, too.